Derby Dining Center

 - Derby Dining Center, named after reference librarian Grace Derby, is the largest dining facility on campus and serves approximately 2,000 students who live in Ford, Haymaker, Moore and West residence halls.

-- In the Derby Academic Resource Center, students can take advantage of free tutoring, a computer lab, study space, printer and more.
+- In the Derby Academic Resource Center, students can take advantage of computer stations, reservable meeting space, printing and more.

 Kramer Dining Center

-- Kramer Dining Center, which serves the students who live in Goodnow and Marlatt residence halls, was named in honor of Home Economics Professor Martha Kramer.
+- Kramer Dining Center, which serves the students who live in Goodnow, Marlatt and soon Wefald residence halls, was named in honor of Home Economics Professor Martha Kramer.